ColdTrick/profile_manager/README.txt

 - ordering of custom fields (drag and drop)
 - add profile types
 - add categories (draggable reordering, drop fields on categories to add)
-- adds pulldown, radio, multiselect, calendar and datepicker field types
+- adds pulldown, radio, multiselect and date field types
 - show on register form (profile fields only)
 - show output as tags
 - mandatory fields (for register form, profile fields only)